A Request for Backup Codes Is Always a Request for Backup Codes

 Some days rage bounces off.
 Other days it sticks.
 Stop pretending you have infinite willpower.
 Build a browser extension that replaces toxic comments with a giant sun.
 Local keyword filter optional AI check.
 No corporate wellness speak.
 Just: protect your peace with code.

 Read Article →A Chair Flew at Dave Attell.
-I Went Home to Cross Plants.
+The Lesson Was Selection.

 One New Year's Day in the Comedy Cellar basement, a fight replay from the night before was rolling, Dave Chappelle was telling jokes, Manny was adding color from the side, and the whole room reminded me that selection is everything.
 Comedy taught me one thing.
 Weed breeding taught me the rest.